konstantinvoronov/stateful_data/README.md

 ** Without StatefulData, you usually end up defining many separate states — Loading, Cached, Dirty, Updating, Error, etc. — for EACH feature.
 StatefulData replaces all of that with a single reusable lifecycle type.**

-If you need simple access value in a repository or controller, you can use a switch patterns that ignore the full state and only care about whether a value is available.
+Use a simple switch patterns helper *either* that ignore the full state and only care about whether a value is available.

 ```dart
 final value = state.user.either(